 In contrast, FEB is an electrical technique, not a mass-based method.
-The size of the molecule does not impact the change in conductance experienced when an interaction occurs, enabling sensitive detection of biomolecules >1 Da.
-This makes FEB an excellent orthogonal technique for small molecule and fragment characterization and validation.
+The size of the molecule does not impact the change in conductance experienced when an interaction occurs, enabling sensitive detection of biomolecules >10 Da.
+This makes FEB an excellent orthogonal technique for small molecule characterization and hit validation.

 |No microfluidics - no clogging or set association phase|

 |Single step reading - fast response, less time|

 |No impacts due to change in refractive index of surrounding medium|